ishita1503/E-Plazza-Website/README.md

 # 🛍️ E-Plazza – A Modern E-Commerce Web Template

 **E-Plazza** is a sleek and responsive e-commerce website template designed for modern-day shopping experiences.
-Built purely with HTML, CSS, and JavaScript, it simulates a functional online store with sections for products, categories, promotions, and navigation between multiple pages.
+Built purely with HTML and CSS, it simulates a functional online store with sections for products, categories, promotions, and navigation between multiple pages.

 ---